ad-freiburg/qlever-ui/docs/extending_parser.md

 We implemented a `log()` function that accepts a message and a kind (one of 'parsing', 'requests', 'suggestions' and 'other) and logs the given message to the browser console when the corresponding log is enabled in the UI settings of the website.
 We make active use of this within the code which helps a lot figuring out which values are detected and what decisions are made within the UI.
 We recommend making active use of this feature which helps a lot while developing QLever UI.

+[spraql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js) and [qleverUI.js](/backend/static/js/qleverUI.js) also provide functions for displaying errors, switching positions inside a query and helpers that get variables, contexts and more within a query.

 ### Extending the Tokenizer
 By default CodeMirror uses a tokenizer in order to separate elements in a code lines to generate an HTML DOM representation of the actual value of the editor.
-This is intentionally used in order to allow syntax highlighting and QLever UI makes active use on it.
+This is intentionally used in order to allow syntax highlighting and QLever UI makes active use of it.

 The tokenizer can be found in the [SPARQL mode](/backend/static/js/codemirror/modes/sparql/sparql.js).
 When there is need to separate more tokens than the ones already present (variable, bracket, prefix-declaration, keyword,...) one can extend the tokenizer to return more values.